-Notes Receivable From Participants (loans) - Participants may apply for loans from their accounts.
+Notes Receivable From Participants (loans)- Participants may apply for loans from their accounts.
 There are two types of Plan loans: general purpose and residential.
 General purpose loans can be obtained for any purpose, with a repayment period from 1 to 5 years.
 Residential loans can be obtained for the purpose of purchasing a primary residence, with a repayment period from 1 to 15 years.
 Participant loans may only be taken from participant contributions and attributable earnings.
 The minimum loan amount is \$1,000 and the maximum loan amount is \$50,000.
 A \$50 fee is deducted from the proceeds of the loan.
-During the twelve months ending December 31, 2019 and 2018, loan fees of \$13,883,300 and \$13,619,000 respectively were used to offset administrative expenses.
+During the twelve months ending December 31, 2020 and 2019, loan fees of \$11,625,450 and \$13,883,300, respectively, were used to offset administrative expenses.

 The interest rate for loans is the G Fund rate at the time the loan agreement is issued.
 The rate is fixed at this level for the life of each loan.
 Participant loans are valued at their unpaid balances.
-Interest earned on loans is allocated to the participant account as loan payments are made to that account.
+Interest earned on loans is allocated to the participant's account as loan payments are made to that account.

 By IRS regulation, each calendar quarter the Agency must identify any participant loan that is in default.
 The participant then has until the end of the following calendar quarter to pay the overdue amount.
-If not paid, a taxable distribution of the unpaid loan balance, plus accrued interest, will be declared.
+If not paid, a taxable distribution of the unpaid loan balance, plus accrued interest, is reported to the IRS and the loan is closed.
 Taxable loan distributions also occur when a participant separates from service and does not repay an outstanding loan balance.
 Participants should refer to the booklet, TSP Loans, for more information.

 Payment of Benefits- After leaving service, participants may leave their money in the TSP.
-If they choose to withdraw their money, they may elect payment in the form of a partial or total withdrawal.
+If they choose to withdraw their money, they may elect payment in the form of a partial withdrawal or total withdrawal.
 They may choose payment as a single withdrawal, a series of installment payments, or a life annuity.
 Participants may choose to combine any two or all three of the available withdrawal options.
 Participants should refer to the booklet, Withdrawing Your TSP Account After Leaving Federal Service, for more complete information.